kkbest/MultilevelProcessEnvironment/README.md

 We recommend BaseX: http://basex.org/

+In theory, other database management systems with an XQJ driver should work as well.
+Note, however, that the use of another system requires a change in the xqj.properties file as well as the inclusion of the driver implementation in the classpath.

 ###2.)
 Start the XML database management system in server mode
 The process environment will access the XML database as a server.
 You don't actually need to create a database to run the test cases.